 Congaree Swamp is a 2.3 mile moderately trafficked loop trail located near Hopkins, South Carolina that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and canoeing and is accessible from September until May.
+The trail is primarily used for hiking, walking, and canoeing and is best used from September until May.

 I've heard this national park referred to as the worst national park in America.
 I haven't been to all 59, but I have been to a dozen or so, and this is by far and away the worst that I've been to.